 What are lectins?

-Lectins are sticky, glue-like proteins found in all foods, especially plant foods.
+They are sticky, glue-like proteins found in all foods, especially plant foods.
 These proteins bind to carbohydrates.
-In the plant kingdom, it seems that many lectins have an insecticidal and antifungal role, helping to protect the plant.
+In the plant kingdom, it seems that many have an insecticidal and anti-fungal role, helping to protect the plant.
 (1)

 The five food groups containing the most lectins are:

 - Grains: Especially those containing gluten, such as wheat.
 This includes oils made from grain, like corn oil, and also condiments made from grains.

 - Legumes: Beans, including soy and peanuts.
 Again, this includes oil, such as soy and peanut oil.

 - Dairy: If a dairy animal is fed grain rather than grass fed.